echiang73/Tucson_Burger/README.md

 # Tucson_Burger :hamburger: :hot_pepper:
 Welcome to Tucson Burger, the "hottest" burger joint in this part of the Southwest!
-Tucson Burger is a fun, dynamic, user-interactive full-stack web app that allows the user to order a burger, pick up the burger (or send back to kitchen), or devour it!
+Tucson Burger is a fun, dynamic, user-interactive full-stack web app that allows the user to order a burger, either from one of the Tucson favorites, or a made-to-order custom burger that you get to name yourself.
+Then, when the order is submitted, pick up the burger (or send back to kitchen to remake the burger).
+And finally, the best part is to devour the burger!
 Responsive web design with media queries is incorporated, so the burger ordered on the beautiful web app looks as delicious on your mobile device as on the larger desktop display.

 ## Technical overview
 This full-stack application utilizes the Model/View/Controller (MVC) design pattern in which the Controller serve as the interface to handle the logic and routing between Model or the application database core and View to dynamically render HTML content in response to the user/client requests.
 Specifically, the app is built with Node.js, Express.js, and Handlebars to handle the logic and to route the client requests to MySQL database using a homemade Object Relational Mapping (ORM) technique to retrive information to dynamically build HTML pages to display the content back to the client.
 To run the server codes, the app is deployed live on Heroku.